BramDeCneudt/JavaVersionManagerForWindows/README.md

   This will make it possible to execute this script but also other script you download, so watch out with this!
 * Go to `%UserProfile%\Documents\WindowsPowerShell\Modules` ,if it doesn't exist yet create the directory.
 * clone this repository into the above mentioned directory
-* Open a new powershell session and check if following commands works `java-select-version`
+* Open a new powershell session and check if following commands works `Select-JavaVersion`
-* before you can use the script you first need to init the script for first time use, by executing following command: `java-select-version -init`
+* before you can use the script you first need to init the script for first time use, by executing following command: `Select-JavaVersion -init`

 Congratulations you can now use the script!

 # Commands

-`java-select-version`
+`Select-JavaVersion`

 	`[-Init]`
 	Initializes the script for first time use, execute this one before all the other commands

 	`[-Number] <int>`
 	Selects which java version you want to add to path